Go back

 Blog

-Implied Marketing vs. Stated Marketing
+Understanding Implied Marketing

 The implied scenario isn’t saying we’re better than the competition.
-It just states, “we’ve tried them all.”
+It just states, “We’ve tried them all.”

 Implied marketing thought bubble